jadn/ThemifyourGists/README.markdown

 #Gist-Embed-CSS-Themes
+>What I am hoping to create is CSS stylesheets that override the colors of embedded Gists.

+>-Izzy

 ##Bored of the usual syntax highlighting theme of embedded Gists?
 We have got some alternative solutions for your embedded Gists.
 Currently there is only 1 other theme:
 -Oblivion